Salary/Degree Guides

 Reporters and news correspondents write news stories and report them for publication or broadcast.
 They publish facts about newsworthy events gathered and evaluated through research, interviews, or investigation.

 Their main goal is to keep the public updated about current happenings.
-Radio, television, websites, and newspapers are the different channels used by reporters to deliver their updates and analyses.
+Radio, television, websites, and newspapers are the different channels reporters use to deliver updates and analyses.

 Human Resource Specialist